onzelf/openhealth-mvp/README.md

 - dataset split summary generation;
 - run artefacts stored under `runs/<run_id>/`.

+Limitations of Milestone 1:
+- clients start according to container startup order;
+- experiment activation is not yet controlled by the hub;
+- the frontend is not yet implemented;
+- vfp-governance is pass-through only;
+- FCaC is not implemented.
 The local MVP uses OpenTofu with the `kreuzwerker/docker` provider to provision Docker services.
 This establishes the same infrastructure-as-code workflow that can later be extended to AWS.

 ## What this MVP does not implement